 For instance, branded terms, while important for defensive purposes, have to be considered a low value sale.
 They are worth spending on and should produce a high return on investment, but, they do not drive substantial brand growth.

+In contrast, generic terms (non-branded or non-competitor terms) that attract new customers possess higher value.
 Even more valuable are competitor terms.
 Converting a customer actively searching for a competitor's product to your brand is often worth the investment, even if it means accepting a temporary loss, particularly for products with a high lifetime value (LTV).

 results, it is advisable to set low bids and apply high product page multipliers.